post image

 First, put the dog on a regular schedule of feeding and exercise, but provide water at all times.
 The basis of the retraining program is to direct the dog to a selected toilet area outside the house and, at the same time, to prevent inappropriate elimination within the home.

-If the operation is a success and your pup eliminates outside as desired, praise him and offer him a treat.
-And don’t take him back inside immediately.
-Play with him for a few minutes.
-Spend some quality time with him.
+If the operation is a success and your pup goes outside as desired, praise them and offer them a treat.
+And don’t take them back inside immediately.
+Play with them for a few minutes and spend some quality time together.

-If a mission is unsuccessful after five minutes or so, bring your dog back into the house and confine him to a specific area, like a crate or gated area, to prevent any in-home accidents.
-Fifteen minutes later take your dog out again – to the same spot in the yard – and again encourage him to urinate or defecate using the method described above.
+If a mission is unsuccessful after five minutes or so, bring your dog back into the house and confine them to a specific area, like a crate or gated area, to prevent any in-home accidents.
+Fifteen minutes later, take your dog out again – to the same spot in the yard – and again encourage them to urinate or defecate using the method described above.
 Repeat this process until it meets with success.

 Under no circumstances should your pet be punished for soiling in the house … ever.